TalorLangnas/C-/README.md

-# C++ University Assignments
+# C++ Course

-This repository serves as an index for all my C++ course assignments.
+> This repository serves as an index for all my C++ course assignments.
 Each link below directs to a specific assignment repository.

+### *Course Description:*
+This course aims to train students in C++ programming, covering procedural, object-oriented, and functional paradigms with a focus on manual memory management.
+Additionally, it aims to develop essential skills including working in Linux environments and using Git for version control.

 ## Assignments